microchip-pic-avr-solutions/matlab-lvmc-dspic33ck256mp508-foc-opticalencoder/README.md

 2. Ensure that the FOC model is programmed and running as described under section ["4.
 Basic Demonstration"](#4-basic-demonstration) by following steps 1 through 13.

 3. <p style='text-align: justify;'>Open the MCB Host model and double click on the <b>“Serial Setup”</b> block.
 Then select the appropriate COM port connected to the hardware from the drop-down menu and set the baud rate as 921659.
-Please note that the same baud rate is required to be chosen in the Sensorless FOC model (the baud rate can be viewed on the <b>“UART Configuration”</b> block in the <b>“Hardware Init”</b> subsystem).
+Please note that the same baud rate is required to be chosen in the FOC model (the baud rate can be viewed on the <b>“UART Configuration”</b> block in the <b>“LVMC Board Template”</b>).

     <p align="left">
       <img  src="images/host3.png"></p>